 Our Team

 Ben has a master’s degree in Exceptional Student Education and has been a Board Certified Behavior Analyst since 2015.
 He has provided therapy to children and adults in a variety of settings, including schools, in-home environments, and clinics.
 Ben has five years of experience teaching crisis management strategies to therapists and parents to ensure safety when challenging behaviors escalate into crisis situations.
 He also understands the importance of parents having time for themselves.
-Whether you are married and want to maintain a healthy relationship with your partner or you are a single parent needing time to live your life, Ben’s goal is to provide that time to parents who might not otherwise feel comfortable leaving their special-needs child with an underqualified stranger.
+Whether you are married and want to maintain a healthy relationship with your partner or you are a single parent needing time to live your life, Ben’s goal is to provide that time to parents who might not otherwise feel comfortable leaving their special-needs child with someone who might not understand them.

 Leah Adams, M.A., BCBA